cndbrtn/Homework11-Note-Taker/README.md

 * Got everything working but...

 ### Losses
-* delete function works fine on localhost but delets all objects in the arry when deployed on heroku.
+* delete function works fine on localhost but deletes all objects in the arry when deployed on heroku.
 Will fix later